 After removing the AC shroud you will be able to see the evaporator and condenser coils on either end of the RV AC unit.

-If they appear similar to those in the photos at the right then they need a thorough cleaning. to allow unrestricted airflow through them.
+If they appear similar to those in the photos above then they need a thorough cleaning to allow unrestricted airflow through them.

 A good wet/dry Shop Vac will help to keep you from making a big mess during the cleaning regimen.

-Although regular household cleaners may clean the coils to a certain extent, AC coil cleaners made especially for the purpose will remove the grime build-up much more efficiently and will not harm the coils themselves.
-Several types of these fine products may be found on this page.
+Although regular household cleaners may clean the coils to a certain extent, AC coil cleaners made especially for the purpose, like the ZEP product below, will remove the grime build-up much more efficiently and will not harm the coils themselves.

 Follow the instructions carefully for the best results and use the Shop-Vac to remove any excess cleaner or grime from the RV AC unit.
 Use a coil fin comb to straighten any bent fins because they too will keep the airflow from moving through the AC coils efficiently.